 So the "Johnson Box" soon became an enduring standard design technique available to aircraft cockpit designers the world over.
 Who would have thought that such a simple remedy could have such a dramatic effect?
 In hindsight, we can now understand the genius logic.

 Yet today, we can make use aircraft cockpit design to enhance our own publications including documents destined for:

 Key tip: even using a thin box border around a text block seems to instantly help focus the eye accurately to the information within the box.
 Today, we see this simple yet effective box border technique used in a wide range of publications and information presentations, especially to highlight important text messages, headings or labels.

 Though not quite the same, colour contrast too, also creates a boxed effect.
-In addition, publications both on the web and offline, can also make use of color and shading to suggest a box shape without actually drawing a box, with the similar benefits.
+In addition, publications both on the web and offline, can also make use of color and shading to suggest a box shape without actually drawing a box outline, with the similar benefits.
 We've done that in the paragraphs above and throughout this website.

 So what more can we learn here?
 Consider:

 - Effective and powerful solutions don't necessarily need large, big or complex components.

 - Never underestimate the power of simple, quick, easy.